greg-py/Chapters/README.md

 **Short Description:** Open UI to suggest a book
 **Usage Hint:** `/chapters-suggest-book`
-Opens a form UI where members can suggest a book for the current cycle by providing the book name, author, link, and optional notes.
+Opens a form UI where members can suggest a book for the current cycle by providing the book name, author, link (required), and optional notes.
+Suggestions are displayed anonymously to other users to prevent bias.

 ### `/chapters-view-suggestions`

 **Short Description:** View all book suggestions
 **Usage Hint:** `/chapters-view-suggestions`
 Displays all books that have been suggested for the current reading cycle, including details like title, author, links, and notes.
+Suggestions are shown anonymously.

+### `/chapters-vote`

+**Short Description:** Vote for your favorite books
+**Usage Hint:** `/chapters-vote`
+Opens a voting UI where members can select their first, second, and third choices among the suggested books.
+Each vote allocates points in a ranked choice system (3 points for first choice, 2 for second, 1 for third).

+### `/chapters-voting-results`

+**Short Description:** View current voting results
+**Usage Hint:** `/chapters-voting-results`
+Shows the current standings in the voting process, with suggestions sorted by total points received.
+Displays medal emojis (🥇, 🥈, 🥉) for the top three books.

+### `/chapters-complete-cycle`

+**Short Description:** Complete and archive the current cycle
+**Usage Hint:** `/chapters-complete-cycle`
+Completes the current book club cycle, archives it, and allows a new cycle to be started.
+This command can only be used when the cycle is in the discussion phase.

 ## Book Club Cycle Lifecycle